wix-incubator/tpa-resources/README.md

-tpa-resources
+Third Party Developer Resources
 =============

-Resources in different languages to help get started interacting with Wix as a third party developer
+When interacting with the Wix API, security is paramont.
+Requests to Wix and from Wix are cryptographically signed, ensuring safe data communication between your application and Wix.

+To help get started, code samples in a number of different languages are provided to speed the transition into the Wix platform.